 Many homes have concrete steps in the front or back yard, perhaps as porch steps leading to the front door, patio steps down to the backyard or basement stairs underground.
 They can be an attractive and solid alternative to wooden steps, and last much longer overall.
-However, over time, concrete steps can crack, weeds may start to grow, and the steps may sink or become dangerously unlevel.
+However, over time, concrete steps can crack, weeds may start to grow, and the steps may sink or become dangerously uneven.
 By filling cracks, leveling steps and even laying a new layer of concrete, homeowners can restore their aging steps to look like new again.
-The cost of a concrete step repair project depends largely on the state of the concrete and the size and number of steps that need work.
-Regardless, it is significantly less expensive than tearing out old concrete and building new steps.
+Your steps can again be a lovely feature in your garden, or the safe way you access a basement or crawlspace.

 It’s best to choose a specialist that is a certified mason and licensed builder, and is fully bonded and insured, like Burch Masonry in Brandywine, Maryland.
 These certifications both protect the homeowner and provide evidence of the company’s skill and expertise.
 You'll need someone who can do the job properly and ensure that it's done correctly and safely.
 While this can seem a relatively simple home improvement project, it's not one we recommend even for the do it yourself types.
 Call in a pro and let them guide you through.